-Largely organised by individuals affected by the disease, the act of lighting up a focal point in a village, town or city symbolises for many a way to remember loved ones who have sadly died of the disease, as well as celebrate the lives of those that have survived.
+Organised by individuals affected by the disease and by businesses who support raising awareness of pancreatic cancer, the act of lighting up a home or focal point in a village, town or city is a way to remember loved ones who have sadly died and to acknowledge those living with or beyond the disease.

 This is an activity supported by the following UK based charities: